tomoki1207/atom-gibo/README.md

 You can use snippets of boilerplates.
 Snippets prefix format is `gibo-<boilerplate name>`

-When you upgrade boilerplate, this script update your `{ConfigFolder}/snippets.cson`.
+When you upgrade boilerplate, this package update your `{ConfigFolder}/snippets.cson`.
 (Because of saved updates immediately without reload ATOM)

 ### Snippets not work on .gitignore

 Are you installed auto-complete package?
-If you leave blank or default setting, snippets not work.
 You will open configuration of auto-complete package and Find [File Blacklist] section.
-If it left blank or default setting, snippets not work on .gitignore.
+If you leave blank (or default setting), snippets not work on .gitignore.

 ## Contributing